The Best VPNs for Russia 2023

 What we liked

 ExpressVPN is powerful.
-Not only does it have a multitude of features like a kill switch that would be essential for use in a volatile place like Russia, but it also includes a Threat Manager that helps stop the apps on your devices from tracking you.
-Add this to its no-logs policy and you have a lot of privacy at your fingertips.
+Not only does it have a multitude of features like a kill switch that would be essential for use in a volatile place like Russia, but it also includes Threat Manager, which helps stop the apps on your devices from tracking you.
+Add this to its audited no-logs policy and you have a lot of privacy at your fingertips.

-Something else we liked is that ExpressVPN is compatible with a multitude of devices, so you can ensure you’re protected.
-You won’t need to worry about speed on those devices either as ExpressVPN is notoriously fast.
+Something else we liked is that ExpressVPN is compatible with a multitude of devices, so you can ensure you have a VPN app on your Windows PC, Android, router, and other devices.
+You won’t need to worry about speed on those devices either as ExpressVPN is notoriously fast thanks to its proprietary Lightway protocol.

 What we didn’t like